syseleven/nextcloud-tools/README.md

 ./decrypt-all-files.php <targetdir> [<sourcedir>|<sourcefile>]*
 ```

-* `<targetdir>` - defines the target directory where the decrypted files get stored, the target directory has to already exist and it has to be empty, make sure that there is enough space to store all decrypted files in the target directory
+* **`<targetdir>`** - this is the target directory where the decrypted files get stored, the target directory has to already exist and should be empty as already-existing files will be skipped, make sure that there is enough space to store all decrypted files in the target directory
-* `<sourcedir>` - this is the name of the source folder which shall be decrypted, either absolute or relative to the `DATADIRECTORY`; if this parameter is not provided then all files in the data directory will be decrypted
+* **`<sourcedir>`** - this is the name of the source folder which shall be decrypted, the name of the source folder has to be either absolute or relative to the `DATADIRECTORY, if this parameter is not provided then all files in the data directory will be decrypted
-* `<sourcefile>` - this is the name of the source file which shall be decrypted, either absolute or relative to the `DATADIRECTORY`; if this parameter is not provided then all files in the data directory will be decrypted
+* **`<sourcefile>`** - this is the name of the source file which shall be decrypted, the name of the source file has to be either absolute or relative to the `DATADIRECTORY`, if this parameter is not provided then all files in the data directory will be decrypted

 The execution may take a lot of time, depending on the power of your computer and on the number and size of your files.
 Make sure that the script is able to run without interruption.
 As of now it does not have a resume feature.
-On servers you can achieve this by starting the script within a _screen_ session.
-Also, the script currently does **not** support the decryption of files in the trashbin that have been deleted from external storages.
-If you need this specific feature then please contact the author.
+On servers you can achieve this by starting the script within a `screen` session.

+Also, the script currently does **not** support the decryption of files in the trashbin that have been deleted from external storage as Nextcloud creates zero byte files when deleting such a file instead of copying over its actual content.

 ## Debug Tooling

+**The debug tooling only supports older versions of the Nextcloud Server Side Encryption.
+Use the [rescue tooling](#rescue-tooling) instead which is kept up-to-date.**

 Debug tooling is located in the `./debug/` subfolder.